If you’d like to try a listen, here you go!

 Course, the only constant being change, didn’t my tenants email me this winter and unexpectedly give notice.
 In the last month and a half attempts to rent the house had turned up nada, making me readdress the sell or rent situation.

 When I don’t know what to do, I just do.
-So in my girl scout ‘be prepared for anything fashion,’ I’d arranged for the shipping container to be dropped at the house.
+So in girl scout ‘be prepared for anything fashion,’ I’d arranged for the shipping container to be dropped at the house.
 Inside was enough furniture to pretty up house for market, though I’ve yet to know for certain if I want to sell or rent the sucker.

 On the weekend, I rally up a team of loyal friends via Huck Finn, “Let’s paint the fence.
 It’ll be fun!”
 And thank Goddess that even though they all thought the moving thing was well and done when I bought the Halifax house, they don’t abandon me for this next round of madness.

-Saturday morning begins a nonstop staging rampage that goes on for three days and includes unpacking the entire shipping container into the Brandon house, stealing artwork off the walls from Ruth and Claudia’s place to fill empty walls, pilfering a dining table from Kellie and four chairs from Cari, reclaiming a lamp from my brother’s living room, and even retrieving a few paintings I’d gifted to the Mattias and Kim, the couple who had bought my marital home in 2015.
+Saturday morning is a nonstop staging rampage that goes on for three days and includes unpacking the entire shipping container into the Brandon house, stealing artwork off the walls from Ruth and Claudia’s place to fill empty walls, pilfering a dining table from Kellie and four chairs from Cari, reclaiming a lamp from my brother’s living room, and retrieving a few paintings I’d gifted to the Mattias and Kim, the couple who had bought my marital home in 2015.

 Tuesday morning when I head to Toronto to spend time with my sons, I leave behind the Brandon house, looking gorgeous.
 Wednesday, I fly back to Halifax, bringing with me my middle son Graham for a wee visit over Easter.

 And yup, I leave the province thoroughly convinced selling does make the best sense.
 After all, I don’t even live in Waterloo anymore.